Deployment (container)

 NetworkAlias=eldoc.domain.com

-3. (Optional) For diagnostics, you can also start it manually:
+1. (Optional) For diagnostics, you can also start the container manually (assuming mapping to /opt/eldoc/*):

 --name eldoc \